zernie/interview-questions/README.md

 Would love to have a chat with you!

 ### 2
 Hey!
-I have 5.5 years of experience as a fullstack developer, built a few successful projects in RoR that have raised 3.000.000+ millions in investments.
+I have 7 years of experience as a fullstack developer, built a few successful projects that have raised 3.000.000+ millions in investments.

 Most of my employers have been a North American-based startups, so I'm very comfortable with working in remote, fast-paced environment.